 Note: It’s possible for hypertension to develop as a secondary issue due to other health crises such as kidney disease, thyroid problems, sleep apnea, and more.
 Be sure to speak with your doctor about your chronic conditions and mention any questions or concerns you may have about where these chronic conditions may lead.

 High blood pressure is known to induce other health issues or complications.
-Over time, especially if it’s not being controlled by medication and lifestyle changes, hypertension is known to damage many vital organs such as the heart, kidneys, brain, and eyes.
+Over time, especially if it’s not being controlled by blood pressure medication and lifestyle changes, hypertension is known to damage many vital organs such as the heart, kidneys, brain, and eyes.
 Some health complications prompted by high blood pressure include but are not limited to:

 Ways to Prevent High Blood Pressure